mathewbushuru/ProSearchX/README.md

 # Googly

-A Google(UI) Clone
+A Google Search(UI) Clone

 Visit the app [here](https://googly-lovat.vercel.app/)

 The structure of  this project is documented at [docs/README.md](./docs/README.md)

-This is a fully responsive UI implementation of Google search.
+This is a fully responsive UI implementation of Google search built with ReactJS and styled with custom CSS.

 ![mobile](docs/progress/mobile_home.jpg)
 ![desktop](docs/progress/desktop_home.jpg)